The alien spirit

 Among the most intense testimonies of the psychic relationship that exists between a medium and an entity that manifests itself and communicates through him, the book Il sorriso di Giano (Janus' Smile) by Corrado Piancastelli (1930-2014) is certainly very interesting.
 The picture that the entity Andrea presents to us about his existence in the spiritual dimension shows unusual aspects, in some ways totally unreal or alien, at least if compared to the dimension of our human life

-«We are spiritual forces coming from another world»: with these words, in 1946, the spirits entered the scene during the first complete trance of Corrado Piancastelli, then sixteen, as reported by the medium in his book Il sorriso di Giano (1991), which offers a direct and in-depth testimony on the complex relationships that may exist between the conscious Ego of a human being (Piancastelli himself) and a spirit – called Andrea according to his request (also known as entity A) – which manifested himself by voice (but not in direct voice) during the medium's incorporation trance, and entertained an inner dialogue with Corrado's Ego in the latter's conscious psychic activity.
+«We are spiritual forces coming from another world»: with these words, in 1946, the spirits entered the scene during the first complete trance of Corrado Piancastelli, then sixteen, as reported by the medium in his book Il sorriso di Giano (1991), which offers a direct and in-depth testimony on the complex relationships that may exist between the conscious Ego of a human being (Piancastelli himself) and a spirit – called Andrea according to his request (also known as entity A) – which manifested himself by voice (but not in direct voice) during the medium's incorporation trance, and entertained an inner dialogue with Corrado's Ego in the conscious activity of the latter's psyche.
 In fact, as Piancastelli wrote (page 118) «...in my case there is a double order of phenomena, that of Andrea's voice that appears in a so to speak hallucinatory form (that is: only I can hear it) and that of Andrea's voice that appears vocalized (that is: everybody can hear it) while I completely lose my consciousness».
-It should first be observed that during the trance, in which Andrea spoke with his own voice, Piancastelli was in a state of complete unconsciousness, as often happens to mediums, from which he only emerged at the end of the séance.
+It should first be observed that during the trance, in which Andrea spoke with his own voice, Piancastelli was in a state of complete unconsciousness – as often happens to mediums – from which he only emerged at the end of the séance.
 So he could become aware of what had been communicated by Andrea only by listening to the recording of each séance.
 Thus, as the author expressed himself (page 191): «...I am no longer myself and no longer exist for myself or for the sitters, to whom the trance is shown instead of me».
-We have repeatedly noticed how our existence is that of the conscious Ego, so in the absence of consciousness nothing exists for our being, even if other people (as conscious beings) can observe and record the presence of our body and its behavioral manifestations: this is what usually happens during the sittings with mediums that go into a trance.
+We have repeatedly noticed how our existence is that of the conscious Ego, so in the absence of consciousness nothing exists for our being, even if other people (as conscious beings) can observe and record the presence of our body and its behavioral manifestations: this is what usually happens during the sittings with mediums that go into trance.

-The autonomous nature of entity Andrea
+The autonomous nature of the entity Andrea

-Conceptions related to survival
+Ideas related to survival

 For a long time the idea of survival to body's death coincided with the hypothesis of a pure and simple continuity of consciousness and personal memory – even if in a different dimension from the physical – neglecting every problem related to the instruments through which consciousness and personal memory can continue to exist once the brain has been destroyed.
 For a more in-depth look at the problematic aspects related to survival, see the page dedicated to Saltmarsh's doubts.
-As well known, in the past the hypothesis derived from the Hindu culture was supported, especially by theosophists, that to our physical body an etheric body is associated, of subtle or – as we would say in our current language – energetic nature, equipped with instruments similar to those of the physical body and thus able to survive the death of the latter.
+As well known, in the past the hypothesis derived from the Hindu culture was supported, especially by theosophists, that our physical body is associated with an etheric body, of subtler or – as we would say in our current language – energetic nature, equipped with instruments similar to those of the physical body and thus able to survive the death of the latter.
 The etheric body would have more or less the same features attributed to the soul by our Western religious culture, with which we are more familiar.
-However, at present we do not have any evidence to support this hypothesis beyond any doubt, since even most of the experiences classifiable as NDEs and OBEs – which produce non-ordinary states of consciousness, as well as some experiences induced by psychotropic substances – can not be referred in any case and with certainty to the absence of the cerebral instrument.
+However, at present we do not have any evidence to support this hypothesis beyond any doubt, since even most of the experiences classifiable as NDEs and OBEs – which produce non-ordinary states of consciousness, as well as some experiences induced by psychedelic substances – can not be referred in any case and with certainty to the absence of the cerebral instrument.
 On the other hand, it is well known that when a state that implies unconsciousness (as it happens during mediumistic trance) is produced in the brain, a complete blackout of personal existence results, and not the automatic replacement of our ordinary consciousness with a different type of consciousness, as it should occur if the etheric body were operating as a substitute.

-Andrea also takes up the hypothesis of the soul, attributing to it the role of a device that allows the spirit to connect with our psychophysical instrument to be able to take advantage of the experience of human life (the equivalent of the perisprit in the spiritualist doctrine).
+Andrea too takes up the soul hypothesis, attributing to it the role of a device that allows the spirit to connect with our psychophysical instrument to be able to take advantage of the experience of human life (the equivalent of the perisprit in the spiritualist doctrine).
 To the spirit is attributed a kind of eternal existence in a dimension congenial to it, from which it would detach itself – using techniques unknown to us – to make experiences (or cycles of experiences) in dimensions that could not be accessed directly because of its nature.
-So the soul would be the tool that would allow the spirit to experience the physical and psychic dimension of this world.
-According to Andrea the soul would not cease to exist with the bodily death, but would retain part of the psychic experiences and memories of our earthly life, which would be further elaborated after death and possibly used for a new life: this idea also echoes the reincarnation and the cycle of rebirths of Hindu culture.
+So the soul would be the tool that would allow the spirit to experience the physical and psychical dimension of this world.
+According to Andrea the soul would not cease to exist with the bodily death, but would retain part of the experiences and memories of our earthly life, which would be further elaborated after death and possibly used for a new life: this idea also echoes the reincarnation and the cycle of rebirths of the Hindu culture.
 Only when a cycle of vital experiences is ended can the spirit get rid of a soul that is no longer useful, letting it die, if we can express in this way.
-I do not wish to go further into the doctrine explained by Andrea: I limit myself to observing that many issues related to the psyche as a human phenomenon subject to manifest itself even outside the human condition (without the brain tool), are not sufficiently elaborate and less than ever resolved satisfactorily.
+I do not wish to go further into the doctrine explained by Andrea: I limit myself to observing that many issues related to the psyche as a human phenomenon subject to manifest itself even outside the human condition (without the brain tool), are not sufficiently elaborate and less than ever convincingly resolved.
 Instead, I would like to focus on the relationship between the spirit and the conscious Ego, also in the light of the hypothesis supported by Andrea, as we have – about this relationship – a remarkable amount of facts and evaluation elements that allow us to draw some conclusions not completely far-fetched.

 Does the spirit have its own autonomous consciousness?

-First of all, we ask ourselves the question of whether the spirit has its own self-consciousness and whether it can autonomously access psychic dimensions.
+First of all, we ask ourselves the question of whether the spirit has its own self-consciousness and whether it can autonomously access the dimension of the human psyche.
 According to Andrea's communications, the answer to this question should certainly be affirmative: Andrea thinks, reasons, speaks and communicates as a human being with his own personality and his own intellect.
 However, in order for Andrea to manifest and express himself in our dimension, it is necessary that the conscious Ego of the medium be fully deactivated, and that the mental resources of the medium (and in part, perhaps, those of the sitters) may be used to a certain extent by the communicating entity.
-As I have already observed on some occasions, the use and contamination of psychic elements coming from the medium and the sitters during the communications of spirit entities is a constant in all mediumistic séances.
+As I have already observed on some occasions, the use and contamination of elements coming from the psyche of the medium and the sitters during the communications of spirit entities is a constant in all mediumistic séances.
 The same spirits claim that they are not able to communicate with us if not using the psychophysical tools that are made available to them: such tools include both organized language and memory.
-On the other hand, if this were not so, there would be no need for mediums, trances and loss of consciousness, not to mention the physical transformations (weight loss, muscle contraction, breath asthma) to which the medium's body can be subjected during a séance, as highlighted by literature on the subject.
+On the other hand, if this were not so, there would be no need for mediums, trances and loss of consciousness, not to mention the physical transformations (weight loss, muscle contraction, breath asthma) to which the medium's body can be subjected during a séance, as highlighted by the literature on the subject.

 The spirits' power